Wings of Strength

 He gives power to the weak

-Not only are these true about the difficult and dark days of our lives here on earth, but there’s an eternal message here as well if we put our trust in Jesus.
+Not only is this visual of transformation true about the difficult and dark days of our lives here on earth, but there’s an eternal message here as well if we put our trust in Jesus.
 In our eternal life with him, we will no longer become weak or weary.
 Our tears will be wiped away.
-We will run carefree and without hesitation.
+We will run care-free and without hesitation.
 That fills me with great hope!

-Take a deep breath and hang on tight, like the caterpillar in the middle of its transformation.
-God is bringing about a beautiful, butterfly type of transformation in you.
-You will find new strength in those beautiful wings of yours.
+Take a deep breath and hang on tight to the truth, like the caterpillar hangs on tight to a branch (or greenhouse netting) in the middle of its transformation.
+God is bringing about a beautiful, butterfly-type of transformation in you.
+You will find new strength and freedom in those beautiful wings of yours.

 I was able to catch on camera, a butterfly hatching in my greenhouse.
 You can see it here or on the Art Lifting Hearts YouTube Channel in the “Rest Your Soul” playlist.